-- d.
-Incorporate fine grain retail and activation objectives and development controls to provide greater opportunities for local businesses to operate within the City building on the success of Forest Road as a retail High Street that's retained a distinctively local character. - e.
+- e.
 Provide development controls which include sustainability targets and aspirations beyond those noted, as the scale and Council-ownership of the Civic Precinct presents a unique opportunity to pursue some benchmark targets and outcomes. - f.
 Include development controls based upon a Public Art Strategy that extends beyond the site boundary to include wayfinding that integrates the site into the key destinations. - g.
 Include objectives and development controls which ensure that appropriate steps are taken to limit trip generation through provision of public and active transport facilities on site and enacting travel demand management measures for owners, tenants and users of future development. - h.
 Specify a process to ensure that future development applications for the Hurstville Civic Precinct, including the design of new buildings and public domain, demonstrate design excellence.
-Such a process may include a competitive design process, and should detail that achieving the proposed maximum building heights and massing across the site is dependent on achieving design excellence.
+This process should be generally consistent with the proposed 'competitive design process' set out in the applicant's letter (prepared by CityPlan) dated 4 February 2020 and should detail that achieving the proposed maximum building heights and massing across the site is dependent on achieving design excellence.
 The design excellence process should focus on the integrated design of new buildings with the public domain in order to achieve a high quality urban environment, and a unified approach throughout the site which is harmonious with the surrounding heritage items and built form. - i.
-Amend the Draft DCP to respond to the recommendations within Section 6.3 of the report prepared by OCP Architects titled "Hurstville Civic Precinct Planning Proposal - Independent Heritage Assessment, Issue A" dated January 2019. - 19.
-This report recommends that prior to the public exhibition of the Planning Proposal (and associated documentation) as part of any successful Gateway Determination, the following documents are prepared in order that they form part of the public exhibition: - a.
+Amend the Draft DCP to respond to the recommendations within Section 6.3 of the report prepared by OCP Architects titled "Hurstville Civic Precinct Planning Proposal Independent Heritage Assessment, Issue A" dated January 2019. - 24.
+This report also recommends that prior to the public exhibition of the Planning Proposal (and associated documentation) as part of any successful Gateway Determination, the following documents are prepared in order that they form part of the public exhibition: - a.
 A precinct wide Public Domain Plan Strategy.
 The Public Domain Plan Strategy should facilitate an integrated approach to architecture and urban design, including landscaping, shelter, seating, public art, lighting, signage, heritage interpretation and any other public domain elements (e.g. water feature).
 Where possible, urban design features should be integrated to avoid visual clutter (e.g. planters / garden beds with in-built seating).
 The Public Domain Plan Strategy should also identify the amount of soft and hard landscaped area with in the public open spaces and detail deep soil targets and locations.
 This should inform the proposed amendments to the Draft DCP. - b.
 A Conservation Management Plan (CMP) prepared for the Hurstville City Museum and Gallery, including exteriors, interiors and gardens.
 The CMP should guide the future conservation of the site, outline suitable opportunities for adaptive re-use, and include detailed policies for the design and architectural form of buildings and public realm elements in the vicinity of the site.
 The CMP should be prepared by a suitably qualified heritage consultant in accordance with the following: - i.
-Australia ICOMOS, The Burra Charter, The Australia ICOMOS Charter for Places of Cultural Significance, 2013. - ii.
-NSW Office of Environment and Heritage, Conservation Management Documents: Guidelines on Conservation Management Plans and Other Management Documents. - iii.
-James Semple Kerr, The Conservation Plan, 7th Edition, 2013.
+Australia ICOMOS, The Burra Charter, The Australia ICOMOS Charter for Places of Cultural Significance, 2013.